 If you bought your home many years after it was built you may be unsure how to find out if it’s already been extended or changed from its initial design.
 If permitted development rights have already been used they won’t necessarily be documented with your local council’s planning department.

-The government’s Planning Portal website has detailed information about permitted development rights
+The government’s gov.uk website has detailed and technical guidance and information about permitted development rights

 SavvyWoman email newsletters: If you found this information useful why not sign up now to receive free fortnightly email newsletters with money saving tips and help?
 You can sign up at the top of any page on the website and your details won’t be passed to any other company for marketing purposes.